WNoDeS/WNoDeS/documentation/use_experience.md

 At the time of this writing, almost one thousand VMs can concurrently be instantiated on-demand out of this common farm to support cloud computing, or custom executing environments.

 At INFN Tier-1 a certain number of Virtual Organizations (VOs) have been configured to use WNoDeS during the computation of their jobs.
+VOs supported at INFN Tier-1 computing centre using WNoDeS are alice, ams, biomed, cms, lhcb, pamela and of course auger_db, enmr.eu.
+In the [FedCloud](https://wiki.egi.eu/wiki/Fedcloud-tf:FederatedCloudsTaskForce) context the WNoDeS deployment also supports: dteam, fedcloud, gridit, ops, testers.eu-emi.
-Furthermore, the site adopts mixed mode in order to use physical resources both as traditional batch nodes and, at the same time, as HVs for VM instantiation.
+Furthermore, the site adopts mixed mode to use physical resources both as traditional batch nodes and, at the same time, as HVs for VM instantiation.
 This lets sites to introduce features like the support of VM and cloud computing on traditional resources without disrupting existing services and allowing to efficiently deciding which workloads are to be virtualized and which should be run instead on top of non-virtual hardware.

 With the mixed mode turned on, any node of a farm may act as a traditional, "real" node (that only runs traditional batch jobs), as a pure hypervisor (that only runs VMs), or as a node able of running, at the same time, both jobs on the physical hardware (without thus incurring penalties typical of virtual infrastructures), and jobs or cloud services on VMs (thus exploiting capabilities offered by virtual environments).
 Therefore, mixed mode greatly enhances the flexibility of the configuration of a farm and lets system administrators progressively integrated WNoDeS into existing data centres.

 ### Astro-Particle Physics Community